Amber-ch/IK-NLP/data/README.md

-# IK-NLP Project
-Contains all code and data used in the project

-# How to run:
-TODO

-# To cite:
+# Data

-TODO
+Any generated data used in preprocessing, training, prediction or evaluation will be stored here.